Fai-Web-Lab/holbertonschool-hbnb/part1/documentation.md

     User "1" -- "0..*" Review : Writes
     Place "1" -- "0..*" Review : Receives
     Place "*" -- "*" Amenity : Has
-Explanatory Notes
-BaseModel (Abstraction):

-Acts as the parent class for all entities to enforce the DRY (Don't Repeat Yourself) principle.

-It automatically manages the unique identifier (id as UUID) and audit timestamps (created_at, updated_at) for every object created in the system.

-Key Entities:

-User: Represents the system's actors.
-It includes is_admin to distinguish between regular users and administrators.

-Place: Holds the property details (price, location, etc.) and links to a specific owner_id.

-Review: Functions as a link between a User and a Place, storing the rating and comment.

-Amenity: Represents features (like Wifi, Pool) that can be associated with multiple places.

-Relationships:

-Inheritance: All entities inherit from BaseModel.

-Composition/Association:

-User - Place: A One-to-Many relationship (A user can own multiple places).

-Place - Amenity: A Many-to-Many relationship (A place has many amenities, and an amenity belongs to many places).

-User/Place - Review: A User writes many reviews; a Place receives many reviews.